vicha-w/JetNTupleProduction/README.md

 # Hi there
-This GitHub repo is forked from the official CMS 2011 OpenData Validation by @tamshai et al, and will be further modified for my bachelor's thesis.
+This GitHub repo is forked from the official CMS 2011 OpenData Validation by @tamshai et al, and is modified for my bachelor's thesis.
 Now my bachelor's thesis is finally finished, I will keep updating this README to better reflect the files in this repo.

 All the best,